 Traveling to Kenya involves finding out about visas, health, safety, weather, the best time to go, currency and getting to and around Kenya.
-People are extremely friendly in Kenya and you will be humbled by their hospitality
+People are extremely friendly in Kenya and you will be humbled by their hospitality while on your adventure

 US passport holders need a visa to enter Kenya, but they can get it at the airport or border crossing when they arrive in Kenya.
 If you want to plan ahead then you can apply for a visa in the US.
 Details and forms can be found on the Kenyan Embassy website.
 Nationals from Commonwealth countries (including Canada and the UK) do not need a visa.
 Tourist visas are valid for 30 days.
 For up to date information see the Kenyan Embassy website.